Pin itDramatic elevation changes on 7,249 yards of Rees Jones desert design, 45 minutes northwest of Scottsdale in Peoria.

 Quintero sits 45 minutes northwest of Scottsdale in Peoria, and the drive is the first filter.
 Golfers who make the trip are choosing Quintero specifically, not adding it as a convenient second round on the way back to the hotel.
 That self-selection tends to produce a course population that appreciates what Rees Jones built here: a 7,249-yard desert layout with elevation changes that are among the most dramatic in the greater Phoenix area.

 The course rating of 75.3 and slope of 148 confirm what the terrain suggests.
 This is a difficult golf course.
-The tee shots on several holes play from elevated positions across desert canyons to fairways below, creating carries that look longer than they are and drops that add distance to well-struck drives.
-The uphill approach shots reverse the equation, playing shorter than the yardage on the card.
-Reading the elevation and adjusting accordingly is the central skill the course tests, and it is not a skill most golfers practice at their home courses.
+Tee shots on several holes play from elevated positions across desert canyons to fairways below, creating carries that look longer than they are and drops that add distance to well-struck drives.
+Uphill approaches reverse the equation, playing shorter than the yardage on the card.
+Reading the elevation and adjusting accordingly is the central skill the course tests, and it is not a skill most golfers practise at their home courses.

 The desert setting is less manicured than courses closer to Scottsdale.
 Quintero feels more remote, more rugged, and less like a resort experience.
 The pro shop and clubhouse are functional rather than lavish.
-The conditioning is focused on the playing surfaces rather than the periphery, which is the correct priority for a course that draws golfers on the strength of the design rather than the amenities.
+Conditioning is focused on the playing surfaces rather than the periphery, which is the correct priority for a course that draws golfers on the strength of the design.

 Links-style golf on 320 acres of Ak-Chin Indian Reservation in Maricopa.
 An annual U.S. Open qualifying site that plays nothing like the desert courses nearby.